Ginger Snaps 2: Unleashed: Plot

-Brigitte Fitzgerald uses monkshood extract to fight the effects of lycanthropy that transformed her sister Ginger into a werewolf.
-Brigitte shaves off excess hair, cuts her arm with a scalpel, and logs the data about her healing ability.
+Several weeks after the events of the first film, Brigitte Fitzgerald uses monkshood extract to fight the effects of lycanthropy that transformed her sister Ginger into a werewolf.
+Brigitte shaves off excess hair, cuts her arm with a scalpel, and documents her injections and increasingly rapid healing rate.

 Ginger appears as an apparition and warns her that monkshood only slows her transformation progression and is not a cure.
-After Brigitte injects a second dose of monkshood, she senses the presence of a male werewolf that has been stalking her.
-She quickly packs and opens the door, only to find Jeremy, a flirtatious librarian who has brought to her several books she attempted to check out earlier.
-The second injection causes toxic shock, and Jeremy attempts to bring her to the hospital; however, the male werewolf mauls him to death.
-Brigitte stumbles down the street and collapses in the snow.
+Regardless, Brigitte has become addicted to monkshood.
+While dosing for a second time in a motel, Brigitte detects the nearby presence of a male werewolf that has been relentlessly stalking her with the intention to mate, as it senses that she is in heat.
+As she quickly packs up and opens the door, she is found by Jeremy; a flirtatious librarian who has brought to her several books she attempted to check out earlier.
+He sees that Brigitte has toxic shock syndrome, and Jeremy attempts to bring her to a hospital; however, the male werewolf mauls him to death.
+Brigitte escapes but is too sick to go on.
+She stumbles down the street and collapses in the snow.

-Brigitte wakes in a rehab clinic, from which she unsuccessfully attempts to escape.
-She pleads to be released, but Alice, the clinic's director, refuses; however, Brigitte palms a piece of glass to measure her healing rate.
-Tyler, a worker at the clinic, offers to trade monkshood for sexual favors, which she declines.
-As her healing rate accelerates, so does her rate of transformation.
+Brigitte wakes in an in-patient drug rehabilitation hospital, from which she unsuccessfully attempts to escape.
+She pleads to be released, but Alice, the clinic's director, refuses; however, Brigitte palms a piece of glass to continue to measure her healing.
+Tyler, an orderly at the clinic, offers to trade monkshood for sexual favors, which she declines.
+As her healing rate continues to accelerate, so does her rate of transformation and the dose of monkshood needed to resist it.
 Ginger continues to appear, taunting Brigitte as she experiences growing cravings for sex and murder, which Ginger also had.
-During a group therapy session, Brigitte fantasizes about being instructed to lie on the floor and masturbate; a vision of Ginger jolts her back to reality, and her palm is revealed to be covered in hair.
-Later, depressed, she holds the shard of glass to her throat in front of a mirror, but she does not kill herself.
+During a group therapy session, Brigitte fantasizes about her stretching class being instructed to lie on the floor and violently masturbate; a vision of Ginger jolts her back to reality, and her palm is revealed to be covered in hair.
+Later, a despondent Brigitte holds the shard of glass to her throat, but she does not go through with it.